srnatkins/ObserverDesignSimulations/Simulation2/SinglekD/Readme.txt

               Input: h
               Output: E and E1 (inverse of E)

 Assumption5_1.m
-%Function returns betastar,Lstar, betabarnew, and kd for simulation 2
+            Function returns betastar,Lstar, betabarnew, and kd for simulation 2
             %INPUTS:
             %       tint        time interval [0,T_*]
             %       tau         delay
             %       h
             %       tau1
             %%NOTE it is imporitant that inputs are chosen to where
             % T_^*>h+tau1+tau hold as this is one condition needed for Assumption 2.2
             %OUTPUTS:
             %       betastar    constructed based upon assumption 2
             %                   where beta3 is constructed via Remark 12
             %       Lstar       the left inverse of betastar
             %       betabarnew  constructed via equation (67)
             %       kd          set kd=1/(2betabarnew) (must check that kd>0)

             %Based upon sim.
 2 computations, betastar is a constant function so
             %betastar is returned as number.
 Additionally, Lstar=1/betastar is a number
             %which exists so long as betastar is nonzero.
 This is along with
             % T_*>h+tau1 will make it to where Assumption 2.2 to be satisfied

             %kd>0 chosen such that kd*betabarnew<1 which is a condition for Assumption 5.1.